dokka-nandini/job-guide/README.md

 cyber bullying detection in resume

-integrated face detection tc  and time stamp read attendance monitoring be system in resume happy and ask chatgpt pray
+integrated face detection ok tc  and time stamp read attendance monitoring be system in resume tc happy nv 578 and ask chatgpt ok pray nv

 aroma hotel and portifolio see code in github